Uniform Quasi ML based inference for the panel AR(1) model

 \section{Likelihood based tests}

-Wald test-statistics, some versions of (Quasi) LM test-statistics, and (Quasi) LR test-statistics that are used for testing an hypothesis about $ \rho $ and are based on the reparametrized RE or FE\ likelihood do not uniformly converge to their fixed parameter first-order limiting distributions near the singularity point, cf. Bottai (2003).
-As a consequence these tests do not asymptotically have correct size (in a uniform sense).
-The exceptions are the (Quasi) LM test-statistics that are standardised by (using a sandwich formula involving) the expected, rather than the observed, Hessian.
-As we will show below, when testing a hypothesis that includes a restriction on the (new) parameter that has zero score at the singularity point, these test-statistics converge uniformally to their fixed parameter first-order limiting distribution, which is a central $\chi ^{2}$ distribution, near the singularity point and the tests have correct size (in a uniform sense).
-Crucially, the expected average Hessian of $ l_{N,n}(\theta _{n})$, viz. $\mathcal{H}_{N}(\mathcal{\theta }_{n})$, is still negative definite when evaluated at restricted estimates close to the singularity point $\theta _{\ast }$.
-Alternative testing approaches that are based on a QLR test-statistic but use a so-called type 2 robust critical value, which is determined by a statistic that indicates the closeness to the singularity point, or a least favourable critical value (cf. Andrews and Cheng, 2013) either do not work due to non-monotonicity of the limiting distributions of the QLR test-statistic near the singularity point or are conservative and have low power.
+Wald test statistics, some versions of (Quasi) LM test statistics, and (Quasi) LR test statistics that are used for testing an hypothesis about $ \rho $ and are based on the reparametrized RE or FE\ likelihood do not uniformly converge to their fixed parameter first-order limiting distributions near the singularity point, cf. Bottai (2003).
+As a consequence these tests do not have correct asymptotic size in a uniform sense.
+(Q)LM test statistics that are standardised by (using a sandwich formula involving) the \emph{expected} rather than the observed average Hessian are exceptions to this rule.
+Bottai (2003) explains why this is the case in the context of models with a single parameter.
+As we will show in the proof of theorem 4, when testing a hypothesis that includes a restriction on the parameter that has zero score at the singularity point, these test statistics still converge uniformly to their fixed parameter first-order limiting distribution, which is a central $\chi ^{2}$ -distribution, near the singularity point and these tests have correct asymptotic size in a uniform sense.
+Crucially, the expected average Hessian of $l_{n}(\theta _{n})$, i.e., $\overline{H}(\mathcal{\breve{\theta}} _{n})\equiv E_{\mathcal{\breve{\theta}}_{n}}(\frac{1}{N}\frac{\partial ^{2}l_{n}(\theta _{n})}{\partial \theta _{n}\partial \theta _{n}^{\prime }} |_{\mathcal{\breve{\theta}}_{n}})$, is negative definite and hence nonsingular for any value of $\mathcal{\breve{\theta}}_{n}$ that differs from the singu- larity point $\theta _{\ast }$.
+Note that the values of the elements of $\overline{H}(\mathcal{\breve{\theta}}_{n})$ do not depend on the true distribution of the data.
+Alternative testing approaches that are based on a QLR test statistic but use a so-called type 2 robust critical value, which is determined by a statistic that indicates the closeness to the singularity point, or a least favourable critical value (cf. Andrews and Cheng, 2013) either do not work due to non-monotonicity of the limiting distributions of the QLR test statistic near the singularity point or are conservative and have low power.